Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Existential Threat/EXISTENTIAL THREAT - Are You Curious What Lurks Behind The Veil?.md

 The puppets of the Evil Empire do not get to Know the Truth.

-The person who grew up among you as [[Jordan Nicholas Sukut]] suffered and died to bring this information back to you from Beyond The Boundary of what most in The Community have experienced.
+The person who grew up among you as [[Jordan Nicholas Sukut]] suffered and died to bring this information back to you from Beyond The Boundary.

 If you are curious what lurks Beyond The Veil, this is a gateway to the shocking adventure of a lifetime.